kixe/FieldtypeSelectExtOption/README.md

 + #### Option Value
 Select a column of the source datatable to get the value for the option tag.
 Only Integer types allowed. (*This Class extends FieldtypeMulti which stores values as int(11)*.)
-Default Value or Value if nothing selected is always the first column of the table.
+Default column or column if not selected is always the first column of the table.
     &lt;option value="**Option Value**" &gt; ...

     *note: Option will overwrite the preceding option with same value while generating the select.
 Unique values recommended.*